-Guided by these considerations, we obtain new results regarding the phase-space distribution of DM particles within the Milky Way.
-Such attempts were made previously in the context of Eddington's inversion method, which relies on spherical symmetry.
-Instead, we deploy a generalized inversion method that is applicable to axisymmetric systems and hence provides a significantly better description of our galaxy, since a thin baryonic disc dominates the dynamics within inner $\sim 10 \; \mathrm{kpc}$.
+Guided by these considerations, we obtain new results regarding the equilibrium phase-space distribution of DM particles within the Milky Way.
+Such attempts were made previously in the context of Eddington's inversion method which, however, relies on spherical symmetry.
+Instead, we deploy a generalized inversion method that is applicable to axisymmetric systems and, therefore, provides a significantly better description of our galaxy, since the baryonic disc is knwon to dominate the dynamics within the inner $\sim 10 \; \mathrm{kpc}$.
 Following the Bayesian approach, we use Monte-Carlo Markov Chain (MCMC) sampling to simultaneously fit the DM distribution as well as the baryonic gravitational potential to a set of the latest kinematic constraints.
-This, in turn, allows us to self-consistently compute equilibrium two-integral phase-space distribution function (PSDF) for the galactic DM through a computationally efficient method previously explored in~\cite{petac_two-integral_2019}.
+This, in turn, allows us to self-consistently compute equilibrium two-integral phase-space distribution function (PSDF) for the galactic DM through a computationally efficient method previously explored in~\cite{hunter_two-integral_1993,qian_axisymmetric_1995,petac_two-integral_2019}.
 It is important to note that our approach provides an accurate description only for DM particles that have reached dynamical equilibrium.
-While the latter should be the case for the majority of galactic DM, a certain fraction of non-equilibrium structures can be present, such as tidal debris from past mergers~\cite{meyong_sausage_2018,meyong_milky_2018,helmi_merger_2018,necib_inferred_2019} or ongoing accretion of smaller objects~\cite{freese_effects_2004,ohare_dark_2018,necib_evidence_2019}.
-These can often be conveniently expressed as corrections to the underlying equilibrium distribution -- see, e.g.,~\cite{evans_shm$++$:_2018,ibarra_impact_2019,buch_implications_2020}.
-By assuming that all of the galactic DM is in dynamical equilibrium (while the re-scaling to a different fraction is trivial), we compute key astrophysical quantities that enter the interpretation of direct and indirect DM searches and consistently propagate the errors related to the kinematic observations.
-Using these results, we highlight the key advantages of our approach in interpreting direct as well as and indirect searches for DM.
-We also provide the tabulated values for all the relevant astrophysical factors, making them particularly convenient for the use in future analyses of experimental results.
+While the latter should be the case for the majority of galactic DM, a certain fraction of non-equilibrium structures is expected to be present, such as tidal debris from past mergers~\cite{meyong_sausage_2018,meyong_milky_2018,helmi_merger_2018,necib_inferred_2019} or ongoing accretion of smaller objects~\cite{freese_effects_2004,ohare_dark_2018,necib_evidence_2019}.
+These can often be conveniently expressed as corrections to the underlying equilibrium distribution -- see, e.g.,~\cite{evans_shm$++$:_2018,ibarra_impact_2019,necib_evidence_2019,buch_implications_2020}.
+By assuming that all of the galactic DM is in dynamical equilibrium (while the re-scaling to a different fraction of the equilibrium component is trivial), we compute key astrophysical quantities that enter the interpretation of direct and indirect DM searches and consistently propagate the associated errors stemming from the kinematic observations.
+Using these results, we highlight the key advantages of our approach in interpreting direct as well as indirect searches for DM.
+We also provide tabulated values for all the relevant astrophysical factors, making them particularly convenient for the use in future analyses of experimental results.